dyninc/dyn-python/docs/tm/services/dsf/dsf.rst

     >>> ruleset.delete()

-This will NOT delete child records, however any child response pools and childre that are not in other :class:`DSFRuleset`s may not be displayed in the :class:`TrafficDirector` object as it builds its trees from the Rulesets. see `Traffic Director SDK Caveats`
+This will NOT delete child records, however any child response pools and children that are not in other :class:`DSFRuleset`s may not be displayed in the :class:`TrafficDirector` object as it builds its trees from the Rulesets. see :mod:`Traffic Director SDK Caveats`

 DSFMonitor